mclellac/woes/README.md

 ![woes](images/app.png)

 WOES is a graphical user interface designed for performing various web operations tasks.
-Built with GTK 4 and Adwaita, it provides an intuitive and user-friendly interface for tasks such as fetching HTTP headers, performing port scans, and running OS fingerprint detection.
+Built with GTK 4 and Adwaita, it provides an intuitive and user-friendly interface for tasks such as fetching HTTP headers, performing port scans, running OS fingerprint detection, and executing DNS queries.

 ## Features
-- Fetch and Display HTTP Headers: Retrieve and view HTTP headers for any given URL, with the ability to enable Akamai debug headers.
+- **Fetch and Display HTTP Headers**: Retrieve and view HTTP headers for any given URL, with the ability to enable Akamai debug headers.
-- Port Scanning: Perform port scans on specified targets with customizable options, including OS fingerprint detection and NSE scripts.
+- **Port Scanning**: Perform port scans on specified targets with customizable options, including OS fingerprint detection and NSE scripts.
-- OS Fingerprint Detection: Detect operating systems on scanned targets as part of the port scanning process.
+- **OS Fingerprint Detection**: Detect operating systems on scanned targets as part of the port scanning process.
-- NSE Script Integration: Run Nmap Scripting Engine (NSE) scripts as part of the scanning process.
+- **NSE Script Integration**: Run Nmap Scripting Engine (NSE) scripts as part of the scanning process.
+- **DNS Lookup Tool**: Perform DNS queries for various record types, such as A, AAAA, MX, TXT, and more.
+Also supports reverse DNS lookups by entering an IP address.

 ## Requirements